 Podcasts have many functions, they can be an educational resource, a source of entertainment, or something used to simply pass the time!
 With 2020 being a year of isolation and uncertainty, some of the best music podcasts have embodied something much larger than this.
 They’ve become somewhat of a lifeline.

-We’re going to be looking at some of the best podcasts of 2020, which will help you find something to listen to throughout 2021.
+We’re going to be looking at some of the best podcasts, which will help you find something to listen to.

 Keep reading to find out if they suit you!